 Serve scones hot or cold.

-I broke this gluten free scone recipes list into sweet and savory scones.
+I broke my scones list into sweet and savory scones.
 Sweet scones are great anytime, and they even make a great dessert.
 Savory scones are great on their own, but dipped in hot soup?
 They are just as good as any gluten free bread or roll!